 Section 3.
 Budget Adjustments Budget adjustments must be approved by two-thirds majority vote of the Executive Board.

 Section 4.
-Checks Checks must be signed by the Treasurer and either the President, Director of Bands, or Associate Director of Bands.
+Checks Checks must be signed by the Treasurer and the President.

 Section 5.
 Expenditures Budgeted expenditures may be approved by purchase order signed and approved by the Treasurer.
 Non-budgeted expenditures may be approved on the following schedule:

-The Director of Bands or President may approve non-budgeted expenditures not to exceed $200 per month;
+The President may approve non-budgeted expenditures not to exceed $200 per month;

 Non-budgeted expenditures greater than $200 but less than $400 per month may be approved by majority vote of the Executive Board; and